mitulrp-github/css_experiment/README.md

 ## Trailing Cursor Effect ✨

 Step into a mesmerizing visual experience with the Trailing Cursor Effect!
 This enchanting experiment leaves a shimmering trail of color and light as your cursor glides across the screen.
 Watch as each movement creates a fluid dance of pixels, turning every interaction into a magical display.
 Discover the beauty of this effect [here](https://mitulrp-github.github.io/css_experiment/cursor_effect/trailling_cursor_effect.html).

+### 🕰️ Neomorphic Clock

+A simple and interactive neomorphic clock built with HTML, CSS, and JavaScript.
+This project features both analog and digital clock displays with a light/dark mode toggle.
+The design is inspired by neomorphism, providing a soft, tactile appearance.

+- **Analog Clock**: Displays the current time using rotating clock hands.
+- **Digital Clock**: Shows the current time in a digital format below the analog clock.
+- **Light/Dark Mode**: Toggle between light and dark themes for a personalized experience.
+- **Tilt Effect**: The clock has a tilt effect that enhances its visual appeal when hovered over.